UPPER SCHOOL COUNCILS, CLUBS & LEADERSHIP OPPORTUNITIES

 To be considered for the High School Admissions Intern program, students must exhibit a love for Jesus, a love for LCA, show evidence of an attitude and academic success that reflect an understanding of the importance of school, a strong work ethic, evidence of appropriate manners and be respected by peers and teachers.

 JUNIOR BETA CLUB

 Membership to LCA's chapter of Jr. Beta Club is granted to students in grades 6 – 8 who obtain a cumulative average of 90 in english, math, science, social studies and Bible.
-Grades are reviewed after the first semester for the spring induction ceremony.
+Grades are reviewed after the spring semester for the induction ceremony held the following fall.